Arms Warrior DPS Easy Mode — Midnight Pre-Patch (12.0)

 Overpower as much as possible to buff Mortal Strike and Cleave. - Cast

-All builds focus on the same principle of resetting the cooldown of
+All builds focus on the same principle of spending rage to trigger

-rotation.
-Remember that the majority of Rage is generated through
+advantage of Sudden Death procs.
+Remember that the majority of Rage is

-auto-attacks, so ensuring high uptime on the target is crucial to maintaining
+generated through auto-attacks, so ensuring high uptime on the target is

 Defensive Spells for Arms Warrior